hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 Revocation
 ----------

-Two mechanisms are put in place to blacklist validators whose EPID key has been revoked by IAS.
+Two mechanisms are put in place to denylist validators whose EPID key has been revoked by IAS.
 The first one affects each validator periodically, although infrequently.
 The second one is an asynchronous revocation check that each validator could perform on other validators' EPID keys at any time.

 1. **Periodic regeneration of PPK** a validator whose EPID key has been revoked by the IAS would not be able to obtain any valid AVR and therefore would be